Skrodon/open-console-core/README.md

 # Open Console, Website Owner Interface

-This project is part of https://open-console.eu Open Console, which is (mainly) an initiative let website-owners communicate with service which do something with their website, domain-name, or network.
+This project is part of https://open-console.eu Open Console, which is (mainly) an initiative let website-owners communicate with services which do something with their website, domain-name, or network.

-For instance, the EU initiative https://OpenWebSearch.EU OpenWebSearch.EU (which crawls websites for research and Google alternatives) uses this interface to implement the (EU) legal requirements for correction rights (take-downs).
-Besides, it shows which parts of your site it collected, and what information it extracted.

-Open Console is a larger project: this sub-project only focusses on the owner-to-service communication.
-Other sub-projects focus on the exchange of website information between parties who have information about websites, and parties who need to know.
-For instance, lists of phishing sites.
+Open Console is a larger project: this sub-project only focusses on the structures which are shared by various components.

 ## Installing Perl modules